ericghara/no-doze/README.md

 ```
 If you do not wish to use poetry, a `requirements.txt` is provided.

 *Note:* Root privileges are required by any process which blocks sleep.
-Keep this in mind while hacking.
+Keep this in mind while testing.